Recommendations

 If a woman has prelabour rupture of membranes at term (at or after 37+0 weeks) and has had a positive group B streptococcus test at any time in their current pregnancy, or a previous pregnancy where the baby developed group B streptococcus infection, offer immediate induction of labour, or caesarean birth if it had been planned.
 For advice on intrapartum antibiotics, see the section on intrapartum antibiotics in NICE's guideline on neonatal infection.
 [2023]

-For a short explanation of why the committee made the 2023 recommendations, see the rationale and impact section on initial assessment of women reporting prelabour rupture of membranes.
+For a short explanation of why the committee made the 2023 recommendations and how they might affect practice, see the rationale and impact section on initial assessment of women reporting prelabour rupture of membranes.

 Full details of the evidence and the committee's discussion are in evidence review B: initial assessment of women reporting prelabour rupture of membranes.